lesliefavela/lis786-lfav/index.md

 layout: default
 ---
 <br>
-              <h1>Deliciosos Churros</h1>
+# Deliciosos Churros
-              <p>Our food is the reason we started Hechurros.
+Our food is the reason we started Hechurros.
 It’s too good not to share!
-We make Churros from scratch
-              and dress them your way.
-Fresh, quality ingredients and no shortcuts.</p>
+We make Churros from scratch and dress them your way.
+Fresh, quality ingredients and no shortcuts.
                 <a href="/lis786-lfav/about/" id="underline">Mas about us &#x2192;</a>